70M45-B/LP_IST/project/README.md

 - Prolog
 ## Introduction

-One beautiful day, you hear about a hacker attack on the IST-Tagus room occupancy database.
+One beautiful day, you hear about a hacker attack on the IST room occupancy database.
 In an attempt to help, you study the relevant data structures, create a program in Prolog (first lines in Section 2), and solve the problem.
 You become a hero, but as you know, with great powers come great responsibilities, and more requests for help start pouring in.
 Of course, you give your best!

 ## Data Structures